The Role of the Central Bank

 To reduce the trading banks’ lending capacity, the government required them to lodge these ‘surplus investable funds’ in ‘special accounts’ held by the Bank.
 The funds lodged in these accounts were then invested in public loans to support the war effort.
 By holding these funds, the Bank gained a great deal of control over the banking system as a whole.
 During the war, the Bank was empowered to do this by special National Security Regulations.
 These powers furthered the Bank’s evolution into Australia’s central bank.
 Other powers conferred through the National Security Regulations included exchange controls, the authority to determine advance policy and interest rates and a number of other significant controls over the banking system.

 The Bank’s head office building in Martin Place, Sydney.
-Image: Reserve Bank of Australia, PN-000967.
+Image: State Library of New South Wales, FL1446364.

 These powers were conferred due the exigencies of war, and the National Security Regulations would lapse with the cessation of hostilities.
 However, the effectiveness of these measures during the war convinced many that they should be maintained in peacetime.
 The Curtin Government entrenched controls over monetary policy, banking policy and exchange rates by enacting the Commonwealth Bank Act 1945.
 Commonwealth Bank Governor Hugh Armitage consulted closely with Treasurer Ben Chifley on the form the legislation should take, in order to formalise the Commonwealth Bank’s role as Australia’s central bank.
 This legislation was the genesis of the Reserve Bank’s present charter to contribute to: